UoC-Radio/flow-dashboard/README.md

 ```
 The above command first updates the app if it is outdated, and then runs it.

-The app will run locally as a web application.
+### Windows
+The app can be deployed by executing Docker commands manually.
+Check out the provided bash scripts for a hint.

 ## Credits
 [ggalan87](https://github.com/ggalan87) for his advice on GUI design